How Linguabase Was Built

 70+ reference sources.
 2.3M supercomputer hours.
-130M LLM validation calls.
+130M LLM calls for generation, validation, and ranking.
 Professional lexicography.
 Production-tested since 2011.

 Linguabase is built on a foundation of human-generated data—professional lexicographic work, curated word lists, and structured linguistic resources accumulated over a decade.
 This foundation is then enhanced through focused LLM queries that validate, rank, and expand relationships.
 The result combines depth that automation can’t reach with scale that humans can’t sustain.